The FINRA Definition of Customer

 - It is requested by a customer.

 Accordingly, in order to understand how this rule operates, one needs to understand the industry and legal definition of the term ‘customer’.
-Here, our experienced securities fraud lawyers explain who qualifies and who does not qualify as a customer under FINRA Rule 12200.
+Here, our experienced FINRA arbitration lawyers explain who qualifies and who does not qualify as a customer under FINRA Rule 12200.

 Who is a Customer For Purposes of Rule 12200?